ckeditor/ckeditor5/packages/ckeditor5-mention/docs/examples/chat-with-mentions.md

 	}

 	.chat ul.chat__posts li.new-post {
-		/* Highlight a new post in the chat */
+		/* Highlight a new post in the chat. */
 		animation: highlight 600ms ease-out;
 	}